IST-EVA-Support/EVA_Show-Case/src/demo/geofence/README.md

 ## Run This Showcase Through EVA IDE

-In this showcase, you can run the pipeline by execute [run.sh](#execute-run.sh-for-the-pipeline-command) but also EVA IDE.
+In this showcase, you can run the pipeline by execute <a href="#runsh">run.sh</a> but also EVA IDE.
 Open EVA IDE and make sure your current path is in src/demo/geofence as root:

 ```
 > EVA_ROOT/bin/EVA_IDE